 How can fathers bond with their newborns?

-On Father's Day, we often think of the important milestones fathers share with their children.
+On Father's Day, we honor the important milestones fathers share with their children.
 Right from the start, dads play critical roles in their kids' care and development.
-UChicago Medicine spoke with Child Life specialists Aimee Karas and Catherine Ney at Comer Children's Hospital about how fathers can be supportive to their newborns.

 What are some of the ways that a father can be supportive during and after birth?